+Congress periodically breaks for recess so Members can return to their districts (for example, Congress is generally not in session in August or in the weeks surrounding federal holidays).
+Recess periods are an excellent time for a meeting with your Member in your home district.

+Your Message

-- Timing: Congress periodically breaks for recess so Members can return to their districts (for example, Congress is generally not in session in August).
-You may have a better chance of getting a meeting with your Member in your home district a during recess period. - Your Message: Congressional staff in Washington work on specific sets of legislative issues (such as science, health, education, or defense).
-Members of Congress rely on these staff members to keep them up-to-date on developments in their issue areas.
+Congressional staff in Washington work on specific sets of legislative issues (such as science, health, education, or defense).
+Members of Congress rely on policy staff members to keep them up-to-date on developments in their issue areas.
 In district offices, staff members do not generally handle a legislative portfolio.
 Instead they are experts on what is going on in the district-what constituents are concerned about and the local impact of federal programs-and relay this information to the Senator or Representative.
 Thus, if you are meeting to discuss upcoming legislation, such as appropriations for the National Science Foundation, you're best off meeting with Washington, DC staff.
 If you would like to discuss, for example, the impacts of federal research and development funding on the local economy, you may want to request a meeting in the district.

-If you choose to come to Washington, consider reaching out to COSSA or your professional association.
-Government relations staff can help you schedule your meeting, provide educational materials to bring with you, and even accompany you to the meeting.
+If you are still not sure about the best course of action, ask COSSA!
+In addition, if you choose to come to Washington, consider reaching out to COSSA and/or your professional association, who can help you schedule your meeting, provide educational materials to bring with you, and perhaps even accompany you on the meeting.